EugeneDenkevich/test-TrainingData/Readme.md

 ---
 ## Task1:

 Try to use COOKIE from provided .env-example.
-But if this results in an error, use the cookies that auto.ru will provide you.
+But if this results in an error, use the cookies which auto.ru will provide you.
 Open your browser and get it from Request Headers.

 #### Run parser:
 ```